-- Best Luxury Hotel (2) – Four Seasons Resort Oahu at Ko Olina – If you’re looking for an absolutely stunning luxury resort on the sunny west side of Oahu to relax and unwind, I highly suggest the Four Seasons Resort Oahu at Ko Olina.
+- Best Luxury Hotel (2) – Four Seasons Resort Oahu at Ko Olina – If you’re looking for a stunning luxury resort on the sunny west side of Oahu to relax and unwind, I highly suggest the Four Seasons Resort Oahu at Ko Olina.
 You must have Saturday brunch at La Hiki and dinner at Mina’s Fish House.
-The adults-only pool offers a quiet place to relax as you bask in the Hawaiian sun.
+The adults-only pool offers a relaxing place as you bask in the Hawaiian sun.

 4. North Shore

-The North Shore of Oahu is my absolute favorite part of the entire island.
-I highly recommend staying here if you’re hoping to be away from the hustle and bustle of Waikiki Beach and downtown Honolulu.
+The North Shore of Oahu is my favorite part of the island and one of Hawaii’s best places to visit.
+I highly recommend staying here to avoid the hustle and bustle of Waikiki Beach and downtown Honolulu.

 The North Shore is one of the best places to stay on Oahu if you want to be immersed in nature and the island’s surf culture.
 World-renowned surf breaks like Pipeline, Sunset Beach, and Waimea Bay are just some of the famous surfing beaches to be found on the North Shore.

-Scuba diving, shark cage diving, and sport fishing are also popular activities to do on the North Shore.
-Shark’s Cove in Pupukea is among one of the best places to snorkel in all the Hawaiian islands.
+Scuba diving, shark cage diving, and sport fishing are popular activities on the North Shore.
+Shark’s Cove in Pupukea is among the best places to snorkel in all the Hawaiian islands.

 If you want to take a break from the beach, the North Shore is just fifteen minutes from Dole Plantation, where you can enjoy some delicious Dole Whip and learn about the history of the pineapple industry in Hawaii.

 If you want to learn more about Hawaiian culture, check out the Polynesian Cultural Center in Laie.
-You can also find out more about other Polynesian cultures found throughout the Pacific and enjoy live entertainment.
+You can also learn more about other Polynesian cultures throughout the Pacific and enjoy live entertainment.

 If you want something lighter, Matsumoto Shave Ice is just across the street from the food trucks and is where you can enjoy one of Hawaii’s favorite refreshing treats, shave ice.